adjust/AEProductController/README.md

 ## Why?

-Apple's `SKStoreProductViewController` doesn't allow the use of affiliate links.
-This wrapper offers the convenient user experience of the new In-App App Store view while opening your affiliate link in the background including all redirects.
+Apple's `SKStoreProductViewController` doesn't allow the use of tracking links.
+This wrapper offers the convenient user experience of the new In-App App Store view while opening your tracking link in the background including all redirects.

 ## How?